 I love these little ferns that find purchase on rock walls.

 We went to the Tea Room and sampled their goodies.

 After leaving the gardens, we headed toward Collieston and on the way we stopped at a churchyard where Lindsay showed me a headstone of his grandmother, Christina Rose (Frew) Robertson, who was born in Dingwall and buried in Ellon.
 I get to add another headstone image to my ancestral records!
 Cool!

 Then we continued along a quaint single track country road which took us to the charming little seaport village of Collieston.

 After taking in the panoramic views from the cliffs above the harbour we headed down to the beach and I got to dip my tootsies in the North Sea and do a little beachcombing!

 Back in the car where we soon were back in Aberdeen to the “fun beach” as the signpost read where we found the surf was up and lots of people were out enjoying the great day.

-Skyscrapers in Aberdeen above, and as we drove the “scenic route” back to Lindsay’s house I got to see a few sites around town… the “Fun Park”, the harbor, and the sights along the River Dee along Riverside Drive.
+Skyscrapers in Aberdeen above, and as we drove the “scenic route” back to Lindsay’s house I got to see a few sites around town… the “Fun Park”, the harbour, and the sights along the River Dee along Riverside Drive

 As the finale to the gorgeous sunshiney day, Lindsay’s daughter, Lisa, and her two kids, Ailie and James, came over for some “proper” burgers in the backyard.